marquesarthur/cronicas-rpg/class_barbarian_fell_reaver.md

 <i class="ra ra-dripping-blade"></i> **Mannoroth (Pit fiend)**  Similar to a Pit fiend's poisonous bite, sulphur and poison drip from your blade.
 Weapon attacks from one weapon that you hold debilitate your enemies.
 The first attack roll of a creature hit by your weapon has disadvantage.

 <i class="ra ra-kaleidoscope"></i> **Aulmpiter (Ultroloth)** Even ragining, you are capable of drawing the inherent arcane energy of a yugoloth to imbue your weapon with raw magic.
 Weapon attacks from one weapon that you hold deal an additional 1d6 force magic damage.
-The damage dice increases to a d8 at 7th level and to a d10 at 10th level.
+The damage dice increases to a d8 at 7th level and to a d10 at 11th level.

 ___

 ## Demonic Blood

 <i class="ra ra-player-pyromaniac"></i> At **6th level**, you further awaken the fiendish power from your demonic heritage.
 Similar to how demons resist magic, you can momentarily gain resistance to spell effects.
 If you fail a saving throw from any spell or other magical effects while raging, you can reroll it, and you must use the new roll.
-You can use this feature a number of times equal to your Strength modifier (a minimum of once).
+You can use this feature a number of times equal to your proficiency bonus.
 You regain all expended uses when you finish a long rest.